VasilevVital/BasicAngularExample/README.md

 BasicAngularExample
 ===================

-A very simple contact book programmed with AngularJS
+A very simple contact book programmed with AngularJS intented for the demonstration of AngularJS at its simplest form.

-The intention of the code is to demonstrate AngularJS at its simplest form.
+The code is explained in the post: http://arian-celina.com/angularjs-at-its-simplest/